 Constructing software watermarking with strong security guarantees has proven difficult.
 Early works on cryptographic watermarking [NSS99, YF11, Nis13] could only achieve mark-unremovability against adversaries who can only make a restricted set of modifications to the marked program.
-The more recent works [CHN+16, BLW17] that achieve the strongest notion of unremovability against arbitrary adversarial strategies all rely on the extremely strong cryptographic assumption of general-purpose indistinguishability obfuscation [BGI+01, GGH+13].
+The more recent works [CHN+16, BLW17] that achieve the strongest notion of unremovability against arbitrary adversarial strategies all rely on heavy cryptographic tools, namely, indistinguishability obfuscation [BGI+01, GGH+13].
 In this paper, we focus on constructions that achieve the stronger notion of mark-unremovability against arbitrary removal strategies.

 Existing constructions of software watermarking [NSS99, YF11, Nis13, CHN+16, BLW17] with formal security guarantees focus primarily on watermarking cryptographic functions.
 Following [CHN+16, BLW17], we consider watermarking for PRFs.
 In this work, we give the first watermarkable family of PRFs from standard assumptions that provides mark-unremovability against arbitrary adversarial strategies.
 All previous watermarking constructions [CHN+16, BLW17] that could achieve this notion relied on indistinguishability obfuscation.
-Indeed, as we discuss in Section 1.2, this notion of software watermarking bears a striking resemblance to the problem of program obfuscation, and so, it is not entirely surprising that the existing constructions all rely on indistinguishability obfuscation.
+As we discuss in Section 1.2, this notion of software watermarking shares some similarities with program obfuscation, so it is not entirely surprising that existing constructions rely on indistinguishability obfuscation.